erasterukundo/greater-installer/docs/STEP_01_UBUNTU_PREPARATION.md

 * GREATER Installer Development
 * Module 01 – Prerequisites Development

-Any optional development workspace may be created according to local institutional requirements and administrator preferences.
+Any development workspace may be created according to local institutional requirements and administrator preferences.